 Program Fee

-In addition to program fee, students are responsible for passport and visa, travel immunizations and medications, some travel meals, and incidentals such as souvenirs.
+In addition to the program fee, students are responsible for passports and visas, travel immunizations and medications, some travel meals, and incidentals such as souvenirs.

 Dates